ewigl/notes/content/posts/202404/mihomo-tun-guide/index.en.md

 categories: ["Apps", "Guide"]
 ---

-## Why

-- Tun mode can implement the true meaning of "Global Proxy", control all network traffic, including "CMD Box" and UWP applications.
-- Set the startup on boot up to implement "No Sense" "Transparent Proxy", comfortable.
-- The kernel has RESTFUL API, Web UI is enough, no need for GUI software (for me).
-- Various GUI software on the task bar will leave a tray icon, less icon less un-beautiful, why not.
-- PC local runs the kernel, it does not affect the family network of other devices (yes, I said I am using the router plugin), outside of work hours can have no sense proxy.

 ## Directory structure

-- box_for_root - Box For Root (Magisk / KernelSU Module) required files
 - custom-rules - Custom rules, according to personal needs to modify
 - metacubexd - Web UI [Metacubexd](https://github.com/metacubex/metacubexd)
 - proxies - Proxy server folder (store your server configuration locally)